Back to portfolio

 My Role

-Led the design and research in four countries
+Led design and research across four countries

 Team